 Import from Deployment Configuration Dialog

-The dialog box opens when you click the Import button on the toolbar of the Servers page.
+The dialog opens when you click on the toolbar of the Servers page.

 In this dialog, choose a configuration to access the application on the server and use the host and port settings from it.

-If you are not sure about this absolute path, you can open the Remote Host tool window, choose the required deployment configuration, position the cursor at the root folder, and choose Copy Path from the context menu, see Accessing Files on Web Servers for details.
+If you are not sure about this absolute path, you can open the Remote Host tool window, choose the required deployment configuration, place the caret at the root folder, and choose Copy Path from the context menu.
+For more information, refer to Access files on servers.
 Alternatively, contact your hosting provider.

 Specify how IntelliJ IDEA will set up correspondence between files on the server and their local copies.
 Based on these mappings, IntelliJ IDEA will open local copies of currently processed files.